Note: Steve Besse died on Sept. 20, 2020, at the age of 100.

-CORVALLIS, Ore. – Steve Besse, who is turning 100 later this year, isn’t ready to say that working for Extension keeps you young.
+CORVALLIS, Ore. – Steve Besse, who is turning 100 on Dec.
+26, isn’t ready to say that working for Extension keeps you young.
 But he isn’t closing the door on the possibility, either.

 “Well, I’ve been in pretty good health, and I think one of the things in Extension is you try and help people eat and live in a healthy manner,” Besse said.